Defendor707/Uzbek-talim/replit.md

 O'zbek Talim is a comprehensive educational management platform designed for the Uzbekistan education system.
 It serves four main user types: teachers, students, parents, and educational centers.
 The platform enables test creation, lesson management, student progress tracking, and parent-child educational oversight.

+**Current Status**: ✅ Database successfully configured and running with all 15 core tables deployed to PostgreSQL.
+Application fully operational with frontend-backend integration complete.

 ## System Architecture

 ### Frontend Architecture